Impossibility of Depth Reduction in Explainable Clustering: Introduction

 \begin{theorem}[Lower Bound on Price of Depth Reduction for $k$-center in the Plane; Informal version of \Cref{thm:center}] For every $k\in \mathbb{N}$ and every $\varepsilon>0$, there is a point-set $X\in\mathbb{R}^2$, such that $\Depth(X,k-2)$ is at least $2-\varepsilon$ for the $k$-center objective.
 Moreover, the price of explainability of $X$ is 1. \end{theorem}

 The rest of the paper is organized as follows.
 In \Cref{sec:pre}, we provide formal definitions that are relevant to this paper.
-Next, in \Cref{sec:high-dim}, we prove \Cref{thm:introhigh}, i.e., prove our impossibility results for high dimensions.
 Our main impossibility results for $k$-means and $k$-median (i.e., \Cref{thm:introkmean}) in the plane is proved in \Cref{sec:plane} and in \Cref{sec:center} we prove \Cref{thm:introcenter} (which is related to the $k$-center objective).
 Finally, in \Cref{sec:conclusion} we conclude with some discussion and a couple of open problems.